lymphIDIBAPS/rnaseq_vamador/readME.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/Programa-de-neoplasias-linfoides/rnaseq_virginia)
 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/Programa-de-neoplasias-linfoides/rnaseq_virginia)
 ----
 This is a pipeline written in Python and bash, and with Snakemake as a workflow manager, that will output *kallisto* files (abundance.h5) from RNA seq samples.
+These samples can be in .fastq or compressed format.

 The samples can be placed in any directory, but the path must be specified in the ***config/config.yaml*** file.